jquery/learn.jquery.com/page/ajax/working-with-jsonp.md

 title   : Working with JSONP
 level: beginner
 source: http://jqfundamentals.com/legacy
 attribution:
   - jQuery Fundamentals
 ---
-The advent of JSONP — essentially a consensual cross-site scripting hack — has opened the door to powerful mashups of content.
+The advent of JSONP &mdash; essentially a consensual cross-site scripting hack &mdash; has opened the door to powerful mashups of content.
 Many prominent sites provide JSONP services, allowing you access to their content via a predefined API.
 A particularly great source of JSONP-formatted data is the [Yahoo!
-Query Language](http://developer.yahoo.com/yql/console/), which we'll use in the following example to fetch news about cats.
+Query Language](http://developer.yahoo.com/yql/console/), which we&rsquo;ll use in the following example to fetch news about cats.

 ```